fredlcore/BSB-LAN/HOWTO.md

 - Decode DE telegrams.
 Maybe they contain some status information and we can use them without querying.

-- Add support of error messages sent by the boiler system
+- Add further support of error messages sent by the boiler system

-Further Info:
+<H2>Further Info:</H2>
       http://www.mikrocontroller.net/topic/218643
       http://blog.dest-unreach.be/2012/12/14/reverse-engineering-the-elco-heating-protocol
       http://forum.fhem.de/index.php/topic,29762.0.html